Benefits in work

 In this article

-Benefits that are not affected by work
+Benefits not affected by work

 Some benefits that you get will not be affected by being in work.